 - Even if you applied for a mail ballot, you can vote in person at the poll on Election Day.

-- There are 12 secure drop box locations around the county for mail-in ballots.
+- Dropboxes should be available starting in late October.
+In 2020 there were 12 secure drop box locations around the county for mail-in ballots.

 - Any questions?
 Call our hotline, 484-474-0570, or drop us a line at email@example.com